TommiNICE/TommiNICE/README.md

 # Hello, I'm Tommi 👋

 Welcome to my GitHub profile!
 I'm passionate about web development.
-I'm particularly interested in contributing to open-source projects and collaborating with others to create impactful, community-driven software.
-My focus is on delivering clean, maintainable code and continuously improving my abilities.
-Let's connect and build something innovative together!
+My goal is to become proficient in coding Web Applications so I can make a living out of it.

 Here's a little more about me:

 ## 🚀 About Me